makersacademy/bowling-challenge/README.md

 =================

 This is my solution to [this](https://github.com/makersacademy/bowling-challenge) challenge.
-I have also created a version of this in [Ruby](https://github.com/AdamusBG/bowling-challenge-ruby).
+I have also created a command line based version of this in [Ruby](https://github.com/AdamusBG/bowling-challenge-ruby).

 ## Scoring in Bowling